REALbasic Developer Logo

 ...

-Note that RBD publishes source code in two methods: within the body of the text (embedded code), and in a separate code listing.
+Note that xDev publishes source code in two methods: within the body of the text (embedded code), and in a separate code listing.
 Code within the text must be pertinent to the subject at hand and generally consists of shorter snippets.
-It is ideal for a tutorial as the structure is text, code, text, code, etc. However, embedded code must fit within the narrower three-column format for articles, and thus the maxmimum non-wrap length of any line is about 45 characters.
-Embedded code listings are not labeled with a Code Listing number, but if you publish a full subroutine (not a snippet), you should precede it with the full path of the subroutine like this: Code for Window1.PublishButton.Action:.
+It is ideal for a tutorial as the structure is text, code, text, code, etc. However, if you're include a very long routine, you should run it as a Code Listing at the end of your article and refer to it by number within your article.

 Here's a sample of embedded code as it appears in the magazine (the body text is just dummy copy used for a mockup):

 Code listings are longer portions of code labeled by number and referenced in your text (i.e. "See Code Listing #1").
-They may be included as separate text files when you submit your article.
 Please number them beginning with #1 as they appear in your article.
-The maxmimum non-wrap length of any line is about 80 characters.

 Here's a sample of a separate (non-embedded) Code Listing as it appears in the magazine (the line on the right represents the maximum non-wrapping width):